LilaShiba/9th_grade_boot_camp/0/README.md

 - stuck on a programing question?
 Assign that TODO to one person and move along.

-### Lab 0 Playlist:
+# Lab 0 Playlist:
-Keep all materials in one folder on google drive.
+- Keep all materials in one folder on google drive.
+- name the folder 0_group name
-Screen shots or txt files of code for walk-a-long, for your own program, for your diagram, etc
+- Screen shots or txt files of code for walk-a-long, for your own program, for your diagram, etc

 | Goal                                        | Method